 There Are Two Types of Gingivitis

 The most common type of gingivitis is the type mentioned in the previous paragraph that is caused by plaque buildup in the mouth.
 The other type involves small lesions on the gum line and often caused by allergies or genetics.
-Your dentist will be able to tell you which type you have in order to formulate an effective course of treatment.
+Your dentist in Sarasota will be able to tell you which type you have in order to formulate an effective course of treatment.

 Gingivitis is Often Reversible